iAmKankan/Python-for-Everybody-PY4E-/C3, Conditional execution/README.md

 >>>
 ```

-The third calculation failed because Python was evaluating (x/y) and y was zero, which causes a runtime error.
-But the first and the second examples did not fail because in the first calculation y was non zero and in the second one the first part of these expressions x >= 2 evaluated to False so the (x/y) was not ever executed due to the short-circuit rule and there was no error.
+The third calculation failed because Python was evaluating `(x/y)` and `y` was zero, which causes a runtime error.
+But the first and the second examples did not fail because in the first calculation `y` was non zero and in the second one the first part of these expressions `x >= 2` evaluated to False so the `(x/y)` was not ever executed due to the s_hort-circuit_ rule and there was no error.

 We can construct the logical expression to strategically place a guard evaluation just before the evaluation that might cause an error as follows:
 ```Python